Astig-1982/Solid-Properties-Project/TESTING.md

 ### Verdict:

-I cannot emphasize strong enough ont he fact that my belief is that the cleanest and simplest solution to the problem is overriding the **Django login view**.
+I cannot emphasize strong enough on the fact that my belief is that the cleanest and simplest solution to the problem is overriding the **Django login view**.
 However, I am confident I could possibly work my way around it using similar methods as stated above, although I believe this is not the most productive way and will only complicate the code.

 **Rest assured that as soon as this project will be finished and the results from the school will be in, I will do research on how to override the login function and I will completely crush this bug!!**